 Of course, if one of our travellers needs help then we’ll always do our best to assist, even if we’re not responsible for the arrangements which have problems.

 Q: What happens if I'm ill and I can't travel?If you are too ill to travel, or there is another medical reason for not travelling (for example you have been asked to self-isolate) then all good travel insurance policies should fully refund what you have paid.
 Please read your policy and call your insurer if you are not sure - and please keep us informed of the situation if your trip is imminent.

 Q: What if ...?We understand the uncertainty that many people feel about the pandemic – if and how it will affect them and their travel plans.

 We have had a number of travellers asking us 'What if ...?', posing possible scenarios for the future and asking what would then happen.
 Some of these are answered above.
 Others may be similar to situations we have faced in previous decades, in which case can give clear answers based on experience.

 However, COVID-19 has raised a few questions of hypothetical situations unlike any that have occurred before.
 Everything is also changing exceedingly fast at the moment, which makes the current situation a poor guide to the future.
 For all these questions, we ask your understanding if we say we don't yet know how we would tackle them.

 We can say with confidence that when we have been faced with difficult situations in the past where our travellers have needed our help, we are very proud of how we have risen to these challenges.
 As many of our repeat travellers can attest, we frequently go above and beyond what they would expect from a travel provider.

 We are extremely sympathetic to the problems being caused to our travellers, but we cannot give definitive answers to every hypothetical 'What if ...?' question.

-However, you can rely on us to strain every sinew as we face each challenge arising from this outbreak as we do our very best to help and support each and every one of our travellers.
+You can, however, rely on us to strain every sinew as we face each challenge arising from the pandemic as we do our very best to help and support each and every one of our travellers.